 In the course of its normal business affairs, the Company is subject to possible loss contingencies arising from federal, state and local environmental, health and safety laws and regulations and third-party litigation.
-As of June 30, 2008 and December 31, 2007, other than the matters discussed below, there were no matters which, in the opinion of management, would have a material adverse effect on the financial position, results of operations or cash flows of CEP.
+As of September 30, 2008 and December 31, 2007, other than the matters discussed below, there were no matters which, in the opinion of management, would have a material adverse effect on the financial position, results of operations or cash flows of CEP.

 The Robinson's Bend Field is subject to a net profits interest ("NPI") held by Torch Energy Royalty Trust (the "Trust") (See Note 11).
 The royalty payment to the Trust is calculated using a sharing arrangement with a pricing formula that has had the effect of keeping our payments to the Trust lower than if such payments had been calculated based on prevailing market prices.
 CEP is uncertain of the financial impact of the NPI over the life of the Robinson's Bend Field as it has volumetric and price risk variables.
 However, in order to address a portion of the risk of the potential adverse impact on CEP's operating results from a termination of the sharing arrangement, Constellation Holdings, Inc. ("CHI") contributed \$8.0 million to CEP in exchange for all of CEP's Class D interests at the closing of its initial public offering to be used to protect the distributions to the common unit holders in the event the sharing arrangement is terminated.
 This contribution will be returned to CHI in 24 special quarterly distributions as long as the sharing agreement remains in effect for the distribution period.

-Distributions of \$0.3 million each were paid to the holder of the Company's Class D interests on February 14, 2008, November 14, 2007, August 14, 2007 and May 15, 2007.
-As a result of the initiation of the arbitration proceeding discussed in Note 11, the Class D interest special quarterly distributions were suspended beginning with the special quarterly cash distributions for the three months ending March 31, 2008 and extending until the final resolution of the arbitration proceeding.
-See Note 16 for subsequent events related to the arbitration proceeding.
+Distributions of \$0.3 million each were paid to the holder of the Company's Class D interests on February 14, 2008, November 14, 2007, August 14, 2007, and May 15, 2007.
+As a result of the initiation of the arbitration proceeding discussed in Note 11 and Note 16, the Class D interest special quarterly distributions were suspended beginning with the special quarterly cash distributions for the three months ending March 31, 2008, and extending until the final resolution of the arbitration proceeding.
+See Note 16 for additional information.

-For CEP's 2008 drilling program, CEP has committed to purchase approximately \$1.0 million in pipe from a vendor.
-As of June 30, 2008, CEP had purchased approximately \$0.6 million of pipe related to this commitment.
+For CEP's 2009 drilling programs, CEP has committed to purchase approximately \$2.2 million in pipe, tubing, and casing.
+As of September 30, 2008, CEP had not purchased any materials related to this commitment.